boomlich/boomlich.github.io/_posts/2022-06-14-auto steering.md

 tldr_lang: "Java"
 tldr_tools: "IntelliJ"
 ---
-This was one of my early projects i created in Java.
-I was facinated by how racing games implements autonomous characters that the player can compete agains.
+This was one of the early projects I created in Java.
+I was fascinated by how racing games implement autonomous characters that the player can compete for agains.
 I stumbled upon a [old paper](http://www.red3d.com/cwr/steer/) from 1997, by Craig Renolds, that described how such a system works.
 And so the project was born.

 {% include download-file.html
     title='Autonomous Steering' version='1.0.0 / 15.02.22'